alarm-redist/fifty-states/analyses/KY_cd_2000/doc_KY_cd_2000.md

 1. have equal populations
 1. be geographically compact
 1. preserve county and municipality boundaries as much as possible
+1. meet the requirements of Section 2 of the Voting Rights Act
+1. preserve communities of interest
+1. preserve cores of existing districts

 ### Algorithmic Constraints